Heading to Sri Lanka? Vinod shares how to travel Sri Lanka on a budget so you can plan a trip and save money.

 - You can also explore the Red Mosque (which is near to Pettah market), Galle Face Green beach, the Dutch Museum, Colombo harbor, etc. Note: Galle Face Green beach will be more crowded in the evening as many local people tend to come here and there are no entrance fees.
 Also, you can find many people flying kites with the family in the evening.

 - You can also try to visit Dehwala Zoo if you are traveling with kids.

-- Kandy is another extraordinary place to explore in Sri Lanka.
+Kandy is another beautiful place to visit in Sri Lanka.
 The best way to travel from Colombo to Kandy is by train, and it is the cheapest option.
 Remember, the trains are more crowded in Sri Lanka and make sure to check the train timings at least one day before as you can find trains only at specific times especially long-distance trains and plan your day.